 There is no denying to the fact that mobile is driving the growth of various industries, be it e-commerce, Healthcare or Retail.
 With 2.4 billion smartphone users by the end of 2017 to 6.1 billion smartphone users by 2020, the influence of mobile phone in people’s decision is an all-time high.
 It is, once again, proven from the contribution of mobile in Black Friday and Cyber Monday sales of 2017.
-But this time, mobile has dominated the Black Friday and Cyber Monday sales like never before.
+But this time, mobile sales have dominated the Black Friday and Cyber Monday 2017 like never before.

 A recent infographic, based on curated data by Localytics, highlights the unprecedented domination of mobile on Black Friday and Cyber Monday sales.
 Mobile accounted for 61% of total traffic on Thanksgiving 2017.
 The growing influence of mobile on US users shoppers clearly indicate shoppers’ preferences, revenue from mobile sales, average spend by smartphone OS, and more much.

 All and all, mobile has emerged as the key element influencing shoppers to buy more and more every year.